tasmota/docs/docs/Buttons-and-Switches.md

     !!! tip "This mode is useful with [PIR sensors](PIR-Motion-Sensors)"

 **`SwitchMode 15`**
 :    Send only MQTT message on switch change.
-This will stop the switch from controlling power outputs.
+This will stop the switch from controlling power outputs, and you get no state values for rules.

     ```console
     tele/tasmota/SENSOR = {"Time":"2021-01-01T00:00:00","Switch1":"OFF"}
     tele/tasmota/SENSOR = {"Time":"2021-01-01T00:00:00","Switch1":"ON"}
     ```
 **`SwitchMode 16`**
 :    Send only MQTT message on inverted switch change.
-This will stop the switch from controlling power outputs.
+This will stop the switch from controlling power outputs, and you get no state values for rules.

     ```console
     tele/tasmota/SENSOR = {"Time":"2021-01-01T00:00:00","Switch1":"ON"}